Voice Messages

 Overview

-When voice message handling is enabled:
+When a voice message is received:

 Configuration

-Enable voice in config.yaml:
+Enable STT and voice-intelligence formatting in config.yaml:

 voice: